Stochastic Bilevel Optimization with Heavy-Tailed Noise: Application to Nonconvex-Strongly-Concave Minimax Optimization

-We remark that the high probability sample complexity established in Theorem \ref{thm:minimax_high_prob} matches the complexity of its in-expectation counterpart up to a multiplicative logarithmic factor.
-Consequently, its dependency on $\delta$ and $\epsilon$ also nearly matches the lower bound of the problem.
+\end{thm} We remark that the SFO complexity in Theorem \ref{thm:minimax_high_prob} matches its in-expectation counterpart in Theorem \ref{thm:minimax_expectation}, up to a multiplicative logarithmic factor.
+In addition, its dependency on $\delta$ and $\epsilon$ also nearly matches the lower bound.